ZTV2-DevTeam/frontend/docs/API_CLIENT_SUMMARY.md

-# ZTV2 Frontend API Client - Implementation Summary
+# FTV Frontend API Client - Implementation Summary

 ## 🎉 Complete API Client Implementation

-I've successfully created a comprehensive API client for your ZTV2 frontend application based on the complete OpenAPI specification you provided.
+I've successfully created a comprehensive API client for your FTV frontend application based on the complete OpenAPI specification you provided.
 Here's what was implemented:

 ## 📁 Files Created/Updated